hvkwak/my-cuda/exercise4/README.md

 - *Unified Memory* is a new feature that simplifies memory management in the CUDA programming model.
 - Data transfer from *host* to *device* is expensive and may be a reason for a bottleneck of the overall application performance, if not managed properly.
 Thereotical peak bandwidth between GPU chip and the on-board GPU memory is very high.
 The link between CPU and GPU through the PCIe Bus is limited which varies by the architecture.

+`TODO`: add here the picture of pageable/pinned memory!

 ## 🧪 Exercise 4-2
 Refer to the file `globalVariable.cu`.
 Replace the following symbol copy functions: